 However, unlike other book adaptations, I think I might recommend watching the show *before* reading Good Behavior.
 These stories read a hell of a lot like the rough draft of the show, and might best be appreciated with that in mind.

-Ed Brubaker and Sean Phillips are one of the most consistent and compelling teams in comics, and Criminal show some of their early promise.
+Ed Brubaker and Sean Phillips are one of the most consistent and compelling teams in comics.
 I’ve never read any of Brubaker’s superhero books, but I’ve thoroughly enjoyed all of his work with Phillips for Image Comics.

 The Beauty Volume 1 has one cool idea and not much else: there is a new sexually transmitted disease that makes you beautiful.
 If you contract it, you become young, thin and pretty within minutes.
 The only apparent side effect is a constant low-level fever, so people go out of their way to get infected.
 It isn’t long before half the population has The Beauty.

 There are factions who object to The Beauty for political and religious reasons, but the real problem is that people with The Beauty are starting to spontaneously combust and nobody knows why.
 When a woman combusts in public, two police detectives (one of whom is infected) try to find an explanation.
 They are opposed by government officials trying to cover it up and a shady pharmaceutical CEO who just wants to make a profit.
 The story turns into a by-the-numbers conspiracy thriller/mystery after only a few pages.

 Gamification and C-Monkeys by Keith Hollihan Published: October 22nd 2013 Publisher: ChiZine Publications Genre(s): Thriller, Science Fiction Format: eBook Length: 280 pages Gamification and C-Monkeys are a pair of related novellas sold together as a “flip book” with a different cover on each side.
 The effect is clearly meant as a call-back to days when … Read more